 Quite often we think of prayer as saying something to God, and it is.
 A prayer can be read from a book, recited from memory, or said freely or extemporaneously.
 But prayer is also being quiet and listening to God.

 In the Anglican tradition using written prayers is an accepted way to pray.
 Both the Book of Common Prayer (BCP) and the Book of Alternative Services (BAS) have many beautiful and meaningful prayers.
 Look through each book and you will find them; pay particular attention to the “Occasional Prayers” section.

-Jesus gave us the Lord’s prayer when the disciples asked him to teach them how to pray.
+Jesus gave us the Lord’s Prayer when the disciples asked him to teach them how to pray.
 Each line in the prayer asks for something basic.
 Try praying the Lord’s Prayer one line at a time and take a few moments to reflect on the line you just prayed.

-Music whether classical or religious can also help me to pray.
-Some who are more musical than I find playing an instrument is a mystical experience.
+Music, whether classical or religious, can also help one to pray.
+Some who are more musical find playing an instrument is a mystical experience.

-Sometimes prayer is spoken out loud, other times it is thoughts in our heads.
+Sometimes prayer is spoken out loud, other times it is thoughts in our head.
 We can ask God specifically for something or tell God how we are feeling.
 We can pray while doing an activity.
 What we are looking at can help us to pray.